 - 90% will recover within a week without treatment

 - Common in children age 5-10 and young adults age 15-25

-- Caused by Group A streptococcus.
+- Bacterial tonsillitis is most commonly cause by Group A streptococcus (aka “Strep Throat”).
 This is carried in normal healthy throats in the general population.
 Rates of carriage decline with age, from about 10% of under 14’s to <1% of over 45s.

 Presentation and diagnosis

 Use the Centor Criteria to help decide if antibiotics are necessary.
-There is a 50% chance of being bacterial if:
+There is a 50% chance of the tonsillitis having a bacterial cause if:

 - Pus on tonsils (tonsilar exudate)

 Antibiotics are recommended only for those scoring 4, or sometimes 3.